LimonovInsp/asferro-test-project/README.md

 # serve with hot reload at localhost:8080
-npm run dev (on the client-side) node server/server.js (inside the general folder)
+npm run dev (on the client-side) node server/server.js (inside the general folder to see datas changes)

 # build for production with minification
 npm run build